Formation BioBD Platform Vision

 The first design priority was structure.
 We envisioned a central CRM-style platform where the team could backfill historical data, track what everyone was working on, and consolidate deal flow.
 This provided immediate visibility and patterns across opportunities.

-Codifying Evaluation Criteria
+Codify Evaluation Criteria

 3